oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Centralizing login and multifactor authentication support, account management, and recovery at the OAuth server, rather than making it part of the application logic.
 * Splitting of responsibilities between authenticating a user and serving resources

-Using OAuth for browser-based apps in a first-party same-domain scenario provides these advantages, and can be accomplished by any of the architectural patterns described below.
+Using OAuth for browser-based apps in a first-party same-domain scenario provides these advantages, and can be accomplished by any of the architectural patterns described above.